-Attention Las Vegas.
-Nev., church!
-My tamily and I plan to return to the U.S. next year (1977) are considering settling in your area.
-Appreciate info on cost of living, housing, plo situation (I am an electronics technician) and other pertinent info.
-John D. Keyser, 3 Miami SJ., Mangere East, Auckland 6, New Zealand.
-MISCELLANEOUS m 12, collect beer cans and stamps.
-Would like collect cans from other states and countries it pay postage.
-Jason Leeb, 615 Meadow Rd.
-Illimore, Md., 21208.
-The Resoda church is losting two dark friends, John Roman Hall Rose and Rose and the Rose and John Roman Hall Rose and Rose and John Roman Hall Rose and Rose and Rose and John Thanks you, dear brethren, for the love you have shown.
-We in moving to Seattle for a spokes and rain.
-We will remember Roseda as our own special place!
-And its wonderful pastor with has on his lace.
-If Thank you be fetting us with lare on his lace.
-If Thank you be fetting us with lare on his lace.
-If Thank you be fetting us with lare on his lace.
-If Thank you be fetting us with lare on his lace.
-If Thank you be fetting us with lare on his lace.
-If Thank you be fetting us with lare when I To before from Shakespeare, parting truly is sorrow IBu the joy will refurn in loof's Mord Tomorrow!
-Thank you to fellowship world that is dark.
-Thank you for Pastover and God's Hold Dayy.
-Thank you for Pastover and God's Hold Dayy.
-Thank you for Pastover and four his parting the large transport of the greatest of all?
-The love God marraded when his and John Roth.
-"Jam Foster doesn't have two wheel: if a congregational joke."
-Roseda church.
-Russ Moore.
-To the ladies of the Athens, Ga., church: Thank you from the bottom of my heart for the thoughtul gill, the tape recorder.
-I used it at the Feast in Mount Pocono.
-I'm ergolying it so much.
+Attention Las Vegas, Nev., church!
+My family and I plan to return to the U.S. next year (1977) and are considering settling in your area.
+Appreciate info on cost of living, housing, job situation (I am an electronics technician) and other pertinent info.
+John D. Keyser, 3 Miami St., Mangere East, Auckland 6, New Zealand.
+MISCELLANEOUS I am 12, collect beer cans and stamps.
+Would like to collect cans from other states and countries.
+Will pay postage.
+Jason Leeb, 615 Meadow Rd., Baltimore, Md., 21206.
+Hope you had a nice Feast, G-3!
+(Evelyn, Becky, P.J., Heidi, Carolyn, Theresa, Kamie, Julie, Vicki and Kaeleen.)
+Miss you!
+Paula. and rannes, settoyer, Interesta, Kamies, Julie, Vickl and Kaelleen).
+Miss you'l Paulu.
+The Reseda church is losing two dear friends.
+John Roth and his lovely mother Beils.
+We will miss them, and especially the poetical abilities of John Roth and his lovely mother Beils.
+We will miss them, and especially the poetical abilities of John: "Thank you, dear breithren, for the love you have shown."
+We free moving to Seattle for a spoke, and rain?
+We will remember Reseda as our own special place?
+And its wonderful pastor with hair on his face."
+Thank you for letting us suffly with the work of the progression of the progr To the ladies of the Athens, Ga., church.
+Thank you from the bottom of my heart for the thoughtful gift, the tape recorder.
+I used it at the Feast in Mount Pocono, i'm enjoying it so much.
 You will never know how much it meant to me.
 Dorothy Arrant.
-Robert Michael, thank you for being such a good hasband and good father.
-We all love you and need you.
-Love, your wife Gall.
-PASADENA - Eleanore H. Bogart.
-62, died Sept.
-12 after an eight-month battle with cancer.
+Robert Michael, thank you for being such a good husband and good father.
+We all love you and need you, Love, your wife Gail.
+A very hardy hank you to the brillyren in Ghana.
+West Africe, for a most wonderful Foast of West Africe, for a most wonderful Foast of the property of the pro Trying to locate Rebecca Reese, a 16-year-old girl I met at the Feast last year in Squaw Valley.
+She is legally blind and is a very fine composer of music.
+Judy Zinner, 6050 Southland Park Rd., No. 64, Sacramento, Calif., 95822.
+PASADENA - Eleanore H. Bogart, 2, died Sept.
+12 after an eight-month battle with cancer. battle with cancer.

 Mrs. Bogart, who had been a member for 15 years, had moved here with her family from a New York congregation of the Church in 1962.
-Survivors include a daughter.
-Beverly Davis, of Phoenix, Ariz.; a son, Jim, of Oxnard, Calif.; and six grandchildren.
-STILLMAN VALLEY, III. - James STILLMAN VALLEY, III. - James Dunning, 59, died in a hospital in Rock-ford, III., Oct.
+Survivors include a daughter, Beverly Davis, of Phoenix, Ariz.; a son, Jim, of Oxnard, Calif.; and six grandchildren.
+STILLMAN VALLEY, III. - James Dunning, 59, died in a hospital in Rock-ford, Ill., Oct.
 31 after a long illness.
-He was baptized in 1962 and was an active Spokesman Club member until his bealth failed.
-Mr. Dunning attended church in La Grange, Chicago, Arlington Heights and Rockford, III.
-He was married to the former Research.
-He was married to the former Beverly Sandberg of Aurora, Ill., in 1965.
+He was baptized in 1962 and was an active Spokesman Club member until his health failed.

+Mr. Dunning attended church in La Grange, Chicago, Arlington Heights and Rockford, Ill.
+He was married to the former Beverly

+Sandberg of Aurora, Ill., in 1965.

 Besides his wife, Mr. Dunning is survived by three sons, three daughters and two grandchildren.

-RICHARD POPLIN TAMPA, Fla. - Richard Poplin, 17, who attended church here, was killed Sept.
-3 when struck by an automobile while walking to a bus stop in predawn darkness near his home.
-Richard is survived by his parents, Roy and Carole Poplin; a brother, Gary; and his maternal grandmother, Pearl Allen, all of Plant City, Fla.
+RICHARD POPLIN

+RICHARD POPLIN

+TAMPA, Fla. - Richard Poplin, 17,

+who attended church here, was killed

+Sept.
+3 when struck by an automobile

+while walking to a bus stop in predawn

+darkness near his home.

+Richard is survived by his parents, Roy

+and Carole Poplin; a brother, Gary; and

+his maternal grandmother, Pearl Allen,

+all of Plant City, Fla.